 Advanced Standing.
-Advanced standing may be considered for students having done post-MA or post-MDiv work in an approved institution if the work is appropriate to the program, carries grades of B or above, and was taken within six years of the students' first enrollment in the PhD Program.
-Credits earned towards the MA and MDiv degrees are not considered for advanced standing.
-The director of the PhD and ThD Programs determines the appropriateness, relevance, and currency of the work considered for advanced standing and authorizes such standing.
+Advanced standing may be considered for students having done post-MDiv work in an approved institution if the work is appropriate to the program, carries grades of B or above, and was taken within six years of the students' first enrollment in the ThD Program.
+Credits earned towards the MDiv degree are not considered for advanced standing.
+The director of the ThD Program determines the appropriateness, relevance, and currency of the work considered for advanced standing and authorizes such standing.
 In no case is the minimum residence requirement reduced.

 Time Limits.
 The student is required to finish all regular course work and take the comprehensive examinations within five years of his/her initial registration in the program, and to complete all degree requirements within ten years of initial registration.
+Also, students must complete the dissertation including a formal defense and subsequent revisions in five years or less from the time the comprehensive examinations are passed.
+The two 5-year time limits apply independently, so that shortening one does not lengthen the other.